edbrad/pyACCESS/README.md

 </html>
 ~~~~

-create a urls.py file in the new App directory (www)
+create a urls.py file in the new App directory (www).
 ~~~~
 from django.conf.urls import url from . import views